How to create a Git repository

 Create a Git repo in an existing project

-A folder does not need to be empty in order to issue the git init command and create a new repository.
+A folder does not need to be empty to issue the git init command and create a new repository.

-After the first git commit operation is performed, a snapshot of all of the project files in their current state will be stored in the newly created Git repo.
+After the first git commit operation executes, a snapshot of all of the project files in their current state will be stored in the newly created Git repo.

 Clone a remote repository